-Today, we also announced enhancements to the Dtex Advanced Enterprise User Intelligence Platform that help to address enterprise scalability challenges and expand visibility over insider risk.
+Today, we also announced enhancements to the Dtex Advanced Enterprise DMAP Intelligence Platform that help to address enterprise scalability challenges and expand visibility over insider risk.
 Key updates include:

 - Increased visibility into system administrators’ behaviors, including privilege escalations and credential misuse

 - Enabled geolocation capabilities to profile user behaviors taking place while endpoints are not connected to corporate networks